Lindeneg/cl-fill-link/README.md

 ## Fill dynamic nextjs links

+###### Note

+This program is intended to be with [generate-next-links](https://github.com/Lindeneg/generate-next-links) but it can be used with any input that follows nextjs [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes).

 ## Install

-###### Note

-This program is intended to be with [generate-next-links](https://github.com/Lindeneg/generate-next-links) but it can be used with any input that follows [nextjs](https://nextjs.org/docs/routing/dynamic-routes) dynamic route structure.

 `yarn add cl-fill-link`